 The very first version of your app should be more like a basic latte -something people know, like and are willing to test from a new vendor.
 Make sure your app’s MVP version has its main features included.
 This will give you a valuable software product you can already release and get users to familiarize themselves with.
 An app like this will be relatively cheap and quick to create by your developer and cost only a fraction of the overall budget.

 The shape of the MVP and final product depends on the development technology we use.
 If you don’t know yet which one you prefer – Cross-Platform or Native, we recommend downloading our free ebook.
 It’s a guide on these methods and included frameworks.
 We provide examples and case studies to show you how each of them can be beneficial for your business.
 Discuss your choice with a software house you will collaborate with to get the details like timelines, costs and team size.

 With the app live, you can continue the development based on facts instead of assumptions.
 Meaning, the app will get tested by real users, who will give you their thoughts on what can be added, what’s wrong with it and indicate where to go next.
 As a bonus, it will be in the market early and by the time it’s fully developed will gather a fair amount of users and a good position in search ranking.
 Learn as much as you can; launch only valuable features.
 Startups often waste money on building things they don’t need.
 This is how they lose potential.
 Focus on facts, tell a story and release the MVP product at the initial stage.

 Collect feedback about your app

-With feedback from users you will know how your ‘’regular latte’’ is doing as is, and get extra information how it can be improved.
-If no one’s asking for extra foam, maybe there’s no point investing in developing it (yet).
+With feedback from users, you will know how your “regular latte” is doing and get extra information on how it can be improved.
+If no one is asking for extra foam, maybe there’s no point investing in developing it (yet).
 You will be able to address bugs and deficiencies much more accurately than by using in-house testers.
-This will also naturally reduce the need for testing process and overall price of the project.
-It’s also good way to build user friendly app.
+This will also naturally reduce the need for testing processes and the overall price of the project.
+It’s also an excellent way to build a user-friendly app.

 Scaling – which way do you want to go?